 1) Open the Services window using one of the two methods below.

-2) Find the service named 'da_dataprocessservice' and open it.
-Confirm it is Started (or Start it if not by right-clicking), then open it by double-clicking.
+2) Find the service named 'da_dataprocessservice' and restart it (by right clicking on it).
+Confirm it is Started, then open it by double-clicking.

 If after completing these steps you find no issues, please contact email@example.com and we will connect with you via gotomeet to troubleshoot further.
 If you have Started a Stopped service or re-set the credentials and ID459 continues to advise of problems also please contact us for additional support.
 Thanks,